firefly2442/phparma2serverstatus/README.md

 https://github.com/firefly2442/phparma2serverstatus

-phparma2serverstatus queries Arma2 and Arma3 servers through PHP and displays information about the server such as the map that is running, connected players, and other information.
+phparma2serverstatus queries Arma2, Arma3, and DayZ servers through PHP and displays information about the server such as the map that is running, connected players, and other information.

 Setup: